0xStation/directory/README.md

-# groupos
+# GroupOS

-> GroupOS is a batteries-included open-source repo for creating and managing token ecosystems.
+A batteries-included open-source repo for creating and managing token ecosystems.

 ## Design Principles
 1. Configurable boilerplate -> easy to start using immediately and make small adjustments